heejipark/Research-PPG2ABP-using-GAN/README.md

-# PPG2ABP using GAN
+# PPG2ABP using GANs
-This repository aims to research PPG2ABP using GAN.
+This repository aims to research PPG2ABP using GANs.

 # Terminology
 |Abbreviation|Word|Meaning|